AetherraLabs/Aetherra/.github/ISSUE_TEMPLATE/revolutionary_enhancement.md

 ## 🌍 Long-term Vision
 **How does this contribute to Aetherra becoming the universal AI programming standard by 2026?**

+## 🧪 Spec→Tests Gate Planning

+Please evaluate the scope of testing and documentation for this enhancement:

+- [ ] This enhancement requires extensive new tests (unit, integration, capabilities, performance)
+- [ ] This enhancement needs comprehensive docs updates (architecture, user guides, API refs)
+- [ ] This enhancement will expose significant new metrics and observability data
+- [ ] This enhancement has major security/policy implications requiring audit trails

 ---

 **Remember**: Aetherra aims to be the language where humans express intent and AI handles implementation.
 Every enhancement should move us closer to that vision! 🧬✨

 <!-- SPDX-License-Identifier: GPL-3.0-or-later -->
 <!-- SPDX-FileCopyrightText: 2025 Aetherra Labs and Contributors -->